SUSE/BCI-dockerfile-generator/source/creating_packages.rst

 ========================

-The `./src/bci_build/update.py` script can automatically submit updates to existing packages on IBS, but it will fail to create new ones that have just been added as code.
+The `./src/bci_build/update.py` script can automatically submit updates to existing packages on OBS or IBS, but it will fail to create new ones that have just been added as code.

-If you want to create a new Container Image on IBS, then proceed as follows:
+If you want to create a new Container Image on OBS, then proceed as follows:

 1. Ensure that your Container Image has been created as code (see :ref:`adding-and-modifying-container-images`)

-2. Create a new project on IBS in which you will create the initial package version.
+2. Create a new project on OBS in which you will create the initial package version.
 Usually the easiest way how to achieve this, is to branch an existing package into your home project (we use busybox-image in below example), as that will ensure that the repositories have been setup correctly.